Course Description:

 21. Doing percent word problem applications

-22. Understanding and doing computations with: probability (empirical, theoretical,
+22. Understanding and doing computations with: probability (empirical,

 conditional), odds, and expected value